edgebitio/enclaver/docs/deploy-aws.md

 Due to Amazon restrictions, each EC2 machine can only run a single enclave at a time.

+The example CloudFormation increases the allowed hops for the Instance Metadata Service v2 from 1 to 2 to account for the `docker0` bridge.
+Reflect this change in any customized CloudFormation that you might use.

 ## Run via Systemd Unit

 On the EC2 machine, add this systemd unit which runs the Enclaver tool in a container, then runs your specified enclave image: